 The Environmental and Social Framework (ESF) will apply to all new Bank investment projects when it launches in 2018 (exact date to be determined).
 The Bank’s current safeguards will run in parallel to the new ESF for about seven years to govern projects approved before the effectiveness date of the new ESF.
-Guidance notes to support Borrowers in implementing the new Environmental and Social Standards are currently being drafted.
-A first draft of the Guidance Notes will be made available on this webpage for public comment by mid-summer 2017.
+Guidance notes to support Borrowers in implementing the new Environmental and Social Standards are currently being drafted, and will be available for public comment later this year.

 On this page: